We've seen that a hypothesis can be a disjunction or a conjunction.

-Here we look at an example of a proof goal that is a disjunction.
+Here we look at a slightly more interesting scenario, a proof goal that is a disjunction.

 Task